rmmartins/azure-for-itpro/README.md

 In my daily life with clients, I see many IT Pros with a large knowledge gap in Azure.
 In many cases, they have partial or incomplete information because they learn Azure on demand, in an unorganized/unstructured way without following a logical path of study and learning.

-Because this I've create this guide.
-It aims to be a useful, living reference that consolidates links, tips and best practices.
+The purspose of this guide is to be a useful, living reference that consolidates links, tips and best practices.
 I'm bringing the main questions from the customers to a simple list of structured topics.
+I hope this guide can be used as a source on key information for the most common questions in Azure IaaS for IT Pros.

 ## Contents